gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     Let us first perform a short (20 picoseconds) equilibration in the NVT ensemble.
-In the NVT ensemble, the number of atoms (N) and the volume (V) are maintained fixed, and the temperature (T) is adjusted using a thermostat.
+In the NVT ensemble, the number of atoms (N) and the volume (V) are maintained fixed, and the temperature of the system (T) is adjusted using a thermostat.

 ..  container:: justify